 - Don't smoke.

 - Cut down on alcohol.
 Drinking too much can lead to bone loss and increase the risk of fractures due to both bone loss and falling.
-If you drink alcohol, drink in moderation—no more than one drink a day for women and up to two drinks a day for men.
+If you drink alcohol, drink in moderation—up to one drink a day for women and up to two drinks a day for men.
 One drink is a bottle of beer, a glass of wine, or a shot of liquor.